riri-rari/BLRM-BR_BOIN-BF/BLRM+BF/README.md

 Note that in case the cohort has been assigned to a previously closed dose for backfill (due to no response), the evaaluation for the opening of this is done again and eventually the state is altered to 1 (the dose won't be used for backfilling if the cohort is at the same dose and this is due to the checkings of <= current_dose).

 THe function returns the entire patient set up dataframe (cohort), the counter (binary) for the early stops for safety and the counter (binary) for early stop for sufficient information.

+### compute_BFBLRM_EWOC()

+This function is analogous to compute_BFBLRM() one but it applies the rules of Neuens. for the finding of the optimal dose and it applies a different metholodogy to find deal with the backfilling.

 ### BFBLRM()